-The Long Shaft Trolling Motor [Explained]
+Long Shaft Trolling Motors [Explained]

 Choosing the length of a trolling motor shaft is an important decision.
-If the shaft length is too short, it may not extend deep enough below the water surface, and if it is too long, it could be damaged on a submerged reef and be more prone to bending caused by the forces it is subject to.
+If the shaft length is too short, it may not extend deep enough below the water surface.

-๐ค How To Select The Trolling Motor Shaft Length
+Selecting The Trolling Motor Shaft Length

 Having made the expensive mistake of purchasing the wrong length Trolling Motor Shaft in the past, I have developed some of my own thoughts, which I hope will help you with your decision.